 Having one’s parents own a bookstore wasn’t always great fun.
 I was expected to work when I might have preferred to play, and the continuing education aspect was very difficult to appreciate as a kid.
 Reflecting on it now, I can’t think of a route to a better education than coming of age as a bookseller’s kid.
 One of the perks of owning a bookstore was hosting authors who were traveling the country on book tours.
 Given that our bookstore was in Grand Rapids, Michigan, this meant we were not likely to be visited by best selling authors like Pat Conroy or Stephen King.
 Yet, two particular authors you have probably never heard of made quite an impression on me, and are in fact the only two I can specifically recall.
 I still possess the original volumes some forty years later.

 The first author was Joe Girard, who wrote a book (among others) titled How to Sell Yourself (Simon and Schuster 1979).
 At the time, Mr. Girard held the Guinness Book of World Records title for selling the most cars in a single year.
-His writing has not stayed with me the way Hemingway, Fitzgerald, or Melville’s has, but I’ve never forgotten a story he told of a lost sale.
-By recollection, a woman came into the showroom and after considerable deliberation, kicking the tires so to speak, she settled on a particular model.
+His writing has not stayed with me the way Hemingway, Fitzgerald, or Auster’s has, but I’ve never forgotten a singular story he told about a lost sale.
+By recollection, a woman came into the showroom and after considerable deliberation, kicking the tires so to speak, she settled on a model.
 While executing all of the customary paperwork, she became nervous and thought to have a cigarette.
 Confronting an empty pack, she asked Joe if she could have one of his.
 Unfortunately for the completion of the sale, Joe did not smoke the same brand.
 The woman excused herself, jumped in her jalopy, promising to be right back, and drove off to replenish her supply.
-Of course, she never returned.
+Apocryphally, she never returned.
 Joe Girard’s response was to go to the store himself and to buy one pack of every popular brand, and never to lose another sale that way.

 The second author was Herb Cohen who had just penned a similar self-help book about negotiation, You Can Negotiate Anything (Lyle Stuart, Inc. 1980).
 I recall a number of stories from Mr. Cohen’s book, and recently I read the tome again to refresh my memory.
-I borrow a couple of stories from it frequently, and even after so many years, I occasionally recommend the book to friends and colleagues.
-My favorite memory of Mr. Cohen was his opinion that “if you don’t miss a plane, train, or bus once in a while, you are spending to much time in airports, train stations and bus stations.”
+I frequently borrow stories from his book, and even after so many years, I occasionally recommend the book to friends and colleagues.
+My favorite memory of Mr. Cohen was his opinion that “if you don’t miss a plane, train, or bus once in a while, you are spending too much time in airports, train stations and bus stations.”
 I rely on this for my just-in-time but relaxed approach to getting to the airport.
 Unfortunately, last Friday, Mr. Cohen’s aphorism came rushing back to me as I missed an early morning flight.
 While Herb Cohen might have applauded the fact that I had missed a flight, the third I have missed during a life of travel, I think the reason for the snafu would have infuriated him.
 I arrived forty minutes before my flight, and the skycap told me it was too close to departure to accept my checked bag (golf clubs, of course).
-After going inside and getting rejected by both a self-check-in kiosk and an airline representative, it became clear that the airline has introduced a forty-five minute pre-flight deadline, which could not be overridden.
-While I was disappointed to miss the flight, I had no one to blame but myself – if I had left my apartment promptly at 5:30 AM as intended, rather than dawdling a bit, I would certainly have made the flight.
+After going inside and getting rejected by both a self-check-in kiosk and an airline representative, it became clear that the airline had introduced a forty-five-minute pre-flight deadline, which could not be overridden.
+While I was disappointed to miss the flight, I had no one to blame but myself – if I had left my apartment promptly at 5:30am as intended, rather than dawdling a bit, I would certainly have made the flight.
 Standing in line at the help desk instead of waiting at the gate to board, I began to wonder whether Herb Cohen might be right about missing a flight once in a while, even if not based on the narrow rationale of saving time for other important business needs.
-Instead of being angry at a stupid rule, or even with myself, I wondered if I could take advantage of having an unplanned two-hour break from rushing about (see Thomas Friedman’s Thank You for Being Late also mentioned in my “Our Best Work” post).
+Instead of being angry at a stupid rule or even with myself, I wondered if I could take advantage of having an unplanned two-hour break from rushing about (see Thomas Friedman’s Thank You for Being Late also mentioned in my “Our Best Work” post).